-Former agony uncle Horace McDermott has come up with a new approach to help promote SICAP – starting with making sure everyone can pronounce it.
+Former agony uncle Horace McDermott has come up with a new approach to help promote SICAP.
+To make sure everyone can pronounce it he is introducing tattoos.

 People forced to the margins of society are far more likely to be radicalised, so why aren’t we talking more about successful social inclusion approaches?